IAMCHF/SelfAlign/README.md

 1 	/newdata3/chf/normalized/snr001/5T2C/5T2C.mrc
 ```

-You can also manually modify the. star file.
+You can also manually modify the .star file.

-After generating the corresponding. star file, the dataset for training the model and testing can be officially prepared.
+After generating the corresponding .star file, the dataset for training the model and testing can be officially prepared.
 Taking 5LQW as an example:

 ##### (1)prepare test data